-Pumpkin Spice Latte Cookie Cups are your favorite autumn drink in an adorable cookie form complete with a pretzel handle and frosting swirl on top!
+Pumpkin Spice Latte Cookie Cups are your favorite autumn drink in cookie form, complete with a pretzel handle and frosting swirl on top!

 One of the best things about fall is the return of all things pumpkin!
-Starbucks recognized how excited everyone is and released their pumpkin spice latte in August this year – the earliest release ever.
+Starbucks recognized how excited everyone is and now releases their pumpkin spice latte in August!

-I decided to make my own version of the famous fall drink but in dessert form.
+I decided to make latte cookies as a dessert version of the popular fall drink.
 These pumpkin spice latte cookie cups are fun little treats that are perfect for fall parties!

-First, you have to make the cookie cups.
-I’ve found that coating the sugar cookie dough in sugar helps to prevent them from sticking to the mini muffin pan.
+First, you have to make the latte cookie cups.
+I’ve found that coating the sugar cookie dough in sugar helps to prevent it from sticking to the mini muffin pan.

 Do I have to use a silicone pan?

-A silicone mini muffin pan isn’t necessary for making cookie cups but I’ve found that it really helps when trying to get the cookie cups out of the pan.
-Not only is the silicone pan is non-stick, but it is also flexible which makes it easy to pop the cookies out.
+A silicone mini muffin pan isn’t necessary for making cookie cups, but I’ve found that it really helps when trying to get the cookie cups out of the pan.
+Not only is the silicone pan non-stick, but it is also flexible, which makes it easy to pop the cookies out.

 For the cup handles, I love using mini pretzel twists.
 The two loops on the top of the twist are the perfect shape.
 You can use your fingers to snap the loops off of the pretzels or try cutting them off with a sharp knife.